 When Coal was King for nearly 100 years, there was very little economic diversity implemented.
 Over the last 25 years the coal industry has been in major decline.
 This generational shrinkage of the regional economy has forced towns and counties to look to other revenue streams.
 With sound planning and collaboration, a strong service industry that is supplemented by tourism will attract more investors.
 This economic diversity will attract more industry and citizens who enjoy the outdoors and the unique culture, climate, and geography of the Appalachian region.

 KY, VA, and Southwestern WV have more in common (a cleaner slate) because the mountains produced more coal, and the local and state politics prevented other economies from flourising in contrast to NC and TN.
-ASTC believes that South central and Southeast WV further along with tourism, but not as advanced as NC and TN.
+South Central and Southeast WV are further along with tourism, but are not as advanced as NC and TN.
 NC and many parts of TN are far more developed with tourism, and specifically nature based tourism.
 KY, VA, and WV do not need to catch up to NC and TN, but instead work together to the betterment of all.

 It should be noted that over the last 25 years communities have been working hard to embrace tourism, and should be applauded for their successes.